ixvu/w4111_wiki/Query-proc.md

 +    Pipeline Execution: Read a page from offers and pass to selection.
 As selection looks for tuples in the page that satisfy the predicate, can read the next page from offers.
 Similarly, pass valid pages to projection, and as projection returns value of projected attributes, selection can look for tuples in the page that satisfy the predicate.

 ### Condition 2: Data is indexed as hash table.
+ Treat data pages as buckets
+  + One primary bucket and possibly overflow buckets.
+  + A hashing function maps a key value into the bucket number where the data entry is stored .

 It is only applicable for equalities.
 +    Example query:
     +    SELECT a FROM R WHERE a>10.